hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

 To wit, I would personally not see this role as a dev tools role; I would also not see it as operationally oriented.
 What you're looking for, I think, is someone who can take "developer experience" and push that forward holistically by whatever way is necessary.
-The hardest things they will have to do is gain the trust of the entire engineering organization, buy-in for their approach, and deliver perceived value and improvements.
+The hardest things they will have to do is gain the trust of the entire engineering organisation, buy-in for their approach, and deliver perceived value and improvements.

-I'm reminded of the concept that there are several inflection points at which organizations change and their needs evolve; importantly, the nature of how work becomes visible and how coordination happens fundamentally shifts.
+I'm reminded of the concept that there are several inflection points at which organisations change and their needs evolve; importantly, the nature of how work becomes visible and how coordination happens fundamentally shifts.
 Anecdotally, I've found these numbers to be true--you may recognize them as being related to Dunbar's number(s): 5, 15, 50, 150, 500, 1500.

 Here's how I personally apply them to the general bucket of "not product engineering", which includes but isn't limited to: infrastructure, operations, and developer experience.